MauroDataMapper/mdm-explorer/docs/CONCEPTS.md

 ## Requests Folder

 Every user who signs in to the Mauro Data Explorer will automatically be assigned a folder within the Mauro instance to collect their own requests in one place.
-This folder is located in Mauro where the `explorer.config.root_request_folder` is defined, and is named after the user's email address:
+This folder is located in Mauro where the `explorer.config.root_request_folder` is defined, which is a [configuration key](SETUP.md#configuration-keys) provided by the `mdm-plugin-explorer`.
+A root request folder is automatically created by the `mdm-plugin-explorer` called "Explorer Content", though the API property can be changed to any other folder if required.

+The user's folder is named after the user's email address for uniqueness.

 > **Important:** due to some restrictions in Mauro catalogue item labels, the folder name will not _exactly_ be the same as an email address.
 This is because the "@" character is reserved for Mauro path syntax.
 >